subham-04/subham-04/README.md

   I'm currently a pre-final-year student at B.P.
 Poddar Institute of Management and Technology, Kolkata, and pursuing an undergraduate degree in Information Technology.

 I am intensely interested in Web-Development (currently Frontend Development), UX design, Cybersecurity, AI, and ML.
 I'm a Designer, Programmer & Developer for Developing, Solving & Designing Real-World Problems.
-I can help you with HTML, CSS, SASS(SCSS), C, C++, Javascript, Python, and Java.
+I can help you with HTML, CSS, SASS(SCSS), Javascript, and Java.
 Also, I am an open-source enthusiast.

 Feel free to go through my profile and approach me if you need any help, I will be glad to help you.